foureyes/csci-ua.0480-fall2020-034/homework/react-lab.markdown

 ### Setup

-Start by using `create-react-app` and developing locally.
-Once you've done one or two parts, try deploying.
+Start by using `create-react-app` and developing locally. ⚠️ __Choose one person in your group to share their screen as you all code!__ Once you've done one or two parts, try deploying.

-Use `create-react-app` to develop locally:
+To use `create-react-app` to develop locally:

 * [see the instructions on setting up create-react-app in the slides](../slides/26/react-state-parent.html#/15)
 * 👀 the instructions and reference solution may refer to class-based components; if you're comfortable doing so, you can use functional components + `useState` and `useEffect` hooks